rwieruch/react-redux-soundcloud/README.md

 2. cd base-init
 3. npm install
 4. npm start
-5. read and apply one of the extension tutorials
+5. read and apply one of the extension tutorials OR start your own project on top of it

 ## Contribute

-1. clone repository
-2. create your own folder next to init
-3. copy the content on init into your own folder
-4. navigate to your own folder and npm install && npm start
-5. build your own project on top of it like I did with the extension projects
+Feel free to contribute or leave a comment for feedback! :)